Porsche Boxster review (2012-2016)

 Could the Porsche Boxster be the ultimate open-top sports car?
 It offers a mix of sharp handling, everyday usability, attractive price and reasonable running costs that rivals such as the BMW Z4 and Mercedes SLK can only dream of matching.

-There are three Boxster models now available – the standard 2.7-litre car, the faster 3.4-litre Boxster S and the new range-topping GTS which uses the same larger engine only tuned to get an extra 15bhp.
-It's lighter and faster thanits predecessor, yet fuel economy is improved, too.
+There are three Boxster models now available – the standard 2.7-litre car, the faster 3.4-litre Boxster S and the range-topping GTS which uses the same larger engine only tuned to get an extra 15bhp.
+It's lighter and faster than the Mk2, yet fuel economy is improved, too.
 In fact, the Boxster is so good that it almost makes the more expensive Porsche 911 Cabriolet an irrelevance.

 Engines, performance and drive